serverless/components/templates/tencent-eggjs/README_EN.md

 ### 2. Configure

-Create a template in a new folder, with the following command
+Create the template in a new folder with the following command

 ```shell
 $ serverless create --template-url https://github.com/serverless/components/tree/master/templates/tencent-eggjs